This small bathroom and kitchen, built in an historic fishing netshed, is inspired by its context. Photography by Tom Barwick.

-In this unique setting, a sensitive response was sought to interact with the existing building and its riparian environment for the most basic of human needs.
+In this unique setting, a sensitive response was sought to interact within the existing building and its riparian environment for the most basic of human needs.

 Materials are intentionally put together in a straight forward and utilitarian manner, much in keeping with the no-nonsense spirit of a fisherman’s work ethic.